Darren Berry: Post-cricket career

 In 2002, preparing for his retirement from cricket, Berry was the runner for the St Kilda Football Club, for which he played at Under 19 level, a team which he passionately supports.
 That year he also took up boundary riding for Triple M before he graduated to the role of match-day play-by-play commentator on matches following his retirement from cricket in 2004.
 Berry was later released by Triple M and picked up his commentary career with K-Rock in Geelong.

 In addition to his role with K-Rock football, Berry writes a column in The Sunday Age and coaches the Carlton Cricket Club in the Victorian Premier League.
-Berry was then was assistant coach for his beloved Victorian Bushrangers, followed by a stint in the IPL coaching alongside close mate Shane Warne where they delivered success in the inaugural season at Rajasthan Royals in 2008.
+Berry was then assistant coach for his beloved Victorian Bushrangers, followed by a stint in the IPL coaching alongside close mate Shane Warne where they delivered success in the inaugural season at Rajasthan Royals in 2008.
 He held the position as the head coach of the [Southern Redbacks], South Australia's state cricket team, as well as coaching the Adelaide Strikers in the T20 Big Bash League.

 At the start of the 2016–17 season, Berry began work at Private Melbourne school, Xavier College, to coach the 1st XI cricket team.
 Berry was the head cricket coach at Xavier for three seasons accompanied by Assistant Coach and former First Class cricketer, Gerard Dowling.

-Since 2017 Berry has also been Assistant coach to Dean Jones with Islamabad United in the Pakistan Super League.
+Berry also served as assistant coach to the late Dean Jones with Islamabad United in the Pakistan Super League (2017-2019).

 The team won two out of three titles in which Berry was involved in strategy analysis.